UBC-MDS/ellognea-smwatts-student-performance/README.md

 # Relationship between gender and math grades.

-Does the gender of a student affect their final math grade ?
+Does the gender of a student affect their final math grade?

 This project uses the UCI Student Performance Data Set (https://archive.ics.uci.edu/ml/datasets/Student+Performance) to evaluate the relationship between a student gender (Female/Male) and their final math grade.
 The data set contains math and portuguese grades of high school students attending two portuguese schools : Gabriel Pereira (GP) and Mousinho da Silveira (MS) as well as demographics, social and school related features.